leafo/moonscript/README.md

 ## Join Our Community

-We just created a Discord for those interested in MoonScript.
+We have a Discord for those interested in MoonScript and related projects.
 You can join us here: <https://discord.gg/Y75ZXrD>

+## Contributing

+MoonScript is a self-hosted compiler, meaning it's written in MoonScript itself.
+When contributing, please follow the following guidelines:

+1. Edit `.moon` files, never modify the alongside `.lua` files directly
+2. After making changes to `.moon` files, run the compiler to regenerate the corresponding `.lua` files
+3. Both `.moon` and `.lua` files are included in the repository to ensure that:
+   - Users can install and use MoonScript without having to compile it themselves
+   - The compiler bootstrapping process works consistently

+It's helpful to have a separate installation of MoonScript should you break something and you need to re-build the MoonScript with a working version of MoonScript.
+You can check out the repo in another directory, or install it using LuaRocks to have a separate working version.

 ## Running Tests